Confidentiality, Ethics, Document Control, and Current Information

 Confidentiality in Safety Work

-Safety professionals often receive sensitive information: medical restrictions, injury details, drug and alcohol testing information, disciplinary records, witness statements, personal complaints, and reports of retaliation.
-Confidentiality means sharing only what is necessary with people who have a legitimate need to know.
-It does not mean hiding hazards or failing to correct unsafe conditions.
+Safety professionals routinely receive sensitive information: medical restrictions, injury details, drug- and alcohol-testing results, disciplinary records, witness statements, personal complaints, and reports of retaliation.
+Confidentiality means sharing only what is necessary with people who have a legitimate need to know — it does not mean hiding hazards or failing to correct unsafe conditions.

-For example, supervisors may need to know that a worker has a lifting restriction, but they usually do not need the diagnosis.
-A crew may need to know that a pinch-point hazard caused an injury and that guarding will change, but they do not need personal medical details.
-The CHST should separate hazard lessons from private information.
+For example, a supervisor may need to know a worker has a 25-pound lifting restriction, but usually does not need the diagnosis.
+A crew may need to know a pinch-point caused an injury and that guarding will change, but they do not need personal medical details.
+Separate the hazard lesson from the private information.
+The BCSP Code of Ethics reinforces this duty along with honesty and competence.

 Ethics and Accurate Records

-Ethical practice is central to leadership.
-A CHST should not falsify training records, backdate inspections, change incident facts to reduce recordability, suppress near miss reports, or ignore known hazards because correction is inconvenient.
-Pressure can come from managers, subcontractors, or schedule demands.
-The correct response is to stay factual, document accurately, and escalate serious concerns through appropriate channels.
+Ethical practice anchors leadership.
+A CHST does not falsify training records, backdate inspections, alter incident facts to dodge OSHA recordability, suppress near-miss reports, or ignore a known hazard because correction is inconvenient.
+Pressure may come from managers, subcontractors, or the schedule; the correct response is to stay factual, document accurately, and escalate serious concerns through appropriate channels.

 | Information type | Protect | Share |